fteicht/simple-cpp-python/slides.md

 - how to configure a platform independent project mixing Python and C++ with [cmake](https://cmake.org) and [pybind11](https://github.com/pybind/pybind11)
 - how to call Python from C++ and vice versa
 - how to code in modern C++ as in Python
-- how to write efficient parallel code mixing C++ and Python by circumventing the GIL
+- how to write efficient parallel code mixing C++ and Python by circumventing Python's GIL
+- how to unit-test C++ code

 ---